hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 * Skip Outro - Skips the outro win animation when completing a song.

+* Force Encore - Forces the current song to act as an encore, gives unique intro camera animation.

 * Sound Effects - Disables certain sound effects such as the crowd in game.

 * Note Streak Popups - Disables the note streak interval message popups in game.